jefmenegazzo/Intelligent-Vehicle-Perception-Based-on-Inertial-Sensing-and-Artificial-Intelligence/README.md

 ## Passive Vehicular Sensors Dataset (PVS)

-The nine datasets collected are available for download at this link [PVS Datasets Download](https://arquivos.ufsc.br/d/55ee83c2c9d647eaa252/?p=/&mode=grid).
+The nine datasets collected are available for download at this link [PVS Datasets Download in Arquivos UFSC](https://arquivos.ufsc.br/d/55ee83c2c9d647eaa252/?p=/&mode=grid) and at this link [PVS Datasets Download in Kaggle](https://www.kaggle.com/jefmenegazzo/datasets).
 To collect and preprocess the raw data that resulted in the PVS datasets, the following projects were used:

 - [MPU-9250 Sensors Data Collect](https://github.com/Intelligent-Vehicle-Perception/MPU-9250-Sensors-Data-Collect)
     - Source-code used to manipulate the sensors in the data collection.